digitaltrails/vdu_controls/README.md

 reported by [https://wttr.in](https://wttr.in)).
 Presets can be set to transition immediately or gradually.
 Presets may also be activated by UNIX signals.

+_Version 1.10_ introduces options for using lux readings from a hardware lux meter (or in some cases a webcam).
+When lux metering is enabled, ``vdu_controls`` can vary brightness according to customisable  lux/VDU-brightness profiles.
+See [Lux Metering](./Lux-metering.md) for more details.

 The UI's look-and-feel dynamically adjusts to the desktop theme and desktop environment: light-theme, dark-theme, KDE, Deepin, GNOME, and others.